Dear Ora, What can I do to get rid of my eczema Naturally?!

 It was Benjamin Franklin who said “If you fail to plan, you plan to fail."
 It is important to increase other protein and calcium sources in the diet, and this does take some intention and planning.
 In my experience, it is worth a very good try.
 If your child lives on cheese and yogurt, and has eczema, it may be worth working with a nutritionist to plan before taking this step.
 In case you don't know where to start, here is a link to finding a holistically trained nutritionist from my alma mater.

 Ok, this is tip #1 and is not actually very brief.
 Please see below for truly brief tips, I promise.

 2. Drink water, not sugar or sugar substitutes.

 3. Check your laundry detergents.
 No Tide, Bounce, All, or anything that smells.
 I have a few different ones that I use, Country Save and Charlie’s soap are a few.

 4. Eat more healthy fats such as avocados, salmon, walnuts, and coconut.
 Eat green leafy vegetables.
 Broccoli counts as a green leafy, by the way! 🙂

-5. Skip the hand sanitizer, when you need to clean your hands, wash them.
+5. Limit the hand sanitizer, when you need to clean your hands, wash them.

 6. If you wouldn’t eat it, don’t put it on your skin.
 Everything you put on your skin goes into your body.
 Anything that would irritate your digestive tract, would also irritate your skin.
 Of course there are medical emergencies and circumstances where exceptions should be made, but we find this general policy to be helpful.

 7. Bathe less, skip the soap.
 Water exacerbates eczema, soap damages skin.
-We use herbal cleansing powders when a deep clean is needed.
+We use Licorice Love herbal cleansing powders when a deep clean is needed.

 I hope these tips help.
 We find them to be consistently true with children and adults.